wragge/closed-glams-covid19/index.md

 ### Casey Cardinia Libraries

 * 16 March 2020 – Branches remain open, but library programs, events and outreach services have been suspended.
 [More info...](https://www.cclc.vic.gov.au/change-in-library-services-due-to-coronavirus-covid-19-pandemic/)

+### Chinese Museum

+* 17 March 2020 – Closed from 4pm on 17 March.
+Events and education services are cancelled or postponed.
+[More info...](https://chinesemuseum.com.au/)

 ### City of Melbourne Public Libraries